fredloader/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-We will be working on the dataset from the UCI Machine Learning Repository on the Human Activity Recognition Using Smartphones study: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+The datasets for this course project are from the UCI Machine Learning Repository on the Human Activity Recognition Using Smartphones study: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-  where:
+Where:
  		X_test.txt is the Test dataset y_test.txt contains the Test labels (activity) subject_test.txt contains the subjects who performed the activity